makeorbreak-io/rules/README.md

 progress.
 There won't be any major changes, but be sure to check back.

+## Code of Conduct

+One of the main goals of Make or Break is to create a fun and relaxing environment, where all the participants feel safe and sound, despite their gender, sexual orientation, ethnicity, nationality, or religion.
+In that sense, all the participants, organizers, guests, and visitors must follow our [code of conduct](code-of-conduct.md).

 ## Location and venue

 Make or Break happens in the city of Porto, Portugal.
 As in previous years, the